weweb-assets/weweb-server/README.md

 ```
 {
 	"message": "Fetching data",    //Progress message
-	"status": "publish",    //Status of the publish.
-Can be : publish / published / error
+	"status": "deploying",    //Status of the publish.
+Can be : deploying / deployed / failed
 	"version": 33,    //Version of current publish
 	"createdAt": "2022-12-12T16:13:47.142Z"    //Date of creation
 }